danidee10/danidee10.github.io/_posts/2016-09-19-flask-by-example-2.markdown

 date: 2016-09-19T22:35:33+01:00
 ---

-Welcome to part 2 of the series 'How to build a voting app with flask', in the previous tutorial, we setup our development environment and installed flask. we also wrote a basic hello world application just to see if everything was installed properly.
+Welcome to part 2 of the series 'How to build a polling app with flask and ReactJS', in the previous tutorial, we setup our development environment and installed flask. we also wrote a basic hello world application just to see if everything was installed properly.

 Now we're going to start building our database, which is the last layer in our voting app.
 I found this amazing [tool](http://ondras.zarovi.cz/sql/demo/?keyword=default) which i used to visualize how the schema of our database would look like, it's very lightweight and it has no dependencies, it just runs in your browser.